LewisWBeverly/LewisWBeverly.github.io/README.md

 Also, I collect vintage sci-fi books.

 ## Websites I Recommend
- -[Pollute.–No Peace for the Peaceful]( https://www.youtube.com/watch?v=n8hZ3gQVjOA)–New E.P. out by Pollute.
+ -[Pollute. **“No Peace for the Peaceful”**]( https://www.youtube.com/watch?v=n8hZ3gQVjOA) New E.P. out by Pollute.
- -[History of Science Fiction in Literature]( https://www.youtube.com/watch?v=PEVZQ8MKtCw&t=3787s)–A small introduction in the worlds I frequently visit.
+ -[History of Science Fiction in Literature]( https://www.youtube.com/watch?v=PEVZQ8MKtCw&t=3787s) A small introduction in the worlds I frequently visit.